cpslab-asu/multicosim/README.md

 ## Usage

-In order to execute a simulation, simply import the system you are interested in simulating and provide the appropriate configuration objects to customize the simulation.
+In order to execute a simulation, import the system you are interested in simulating and provide the appropriate configuration objects to customize the simulation.
 The following is a simple example to demonstrate some of the configuration options available.